Quantum states in disordered media. I. Low-pass filter approach: Localized states in disordered systems

 To be definite, we assume that the potential is characterized by Gaussian statistics (`white noise'), i.e., the potential obeys $ \langle {\cal V}_{\rm R}(\vec{r}\,) \rangle_{\rm R} =0$ with the auto-correlation function~\cite{Halperin1966}

 where $\langle \ldots \rangle_{\rm R}$ indicates the average over many realizations~${\rm R}$ of the random potential and $S$ is the strength of the interaction.

 Only the energetically lowest-lying states are relevant for charge transport at low carrier concentrations and low temperatures.
 Therefore, a third length scale becomes important, $\ell_{\rm hop}$, for the typically hopping distance a particle travels between two localized states.
 States that are spatially close but disparate in energy cannot be accessed due to the lack of activation energy.
 Therefore, a hopping event only takes place between localized sites that are close enough in space and in energy.
 Depending on temperature, $\ell_{\rm hop}\sim 100\, \hbox{\AA}$, or larger.
 In this work, we shall not discuss transport, and it suffices to state that localized states that are close in energy are typically separated in distance by $\ell_{\rm hop}\gg \ell_{\rm wp}$.
+The precise definition of $\ell_{\rm hop}$ can be found in the monograph by Shklovskii and Efros \cite{Shklovskii1984}.